ncbi/ribovore/documentation/ribodbmaker.md

 then this two-step approach may be significantly faster, and will result in the same final dataset of surviving sequences from the second run that you would have obtained from just a single run using all stages (no command-line `--skip` options) on `S`.

+Further, if there are multiple CPUS available, then you can speed-up the suggested first run can by splitting the input FASTA file into multiple disjoint files, and running `ribodbmaker` on each subfile separately and in parallel.
+Then, you can concatenate all the passing sequences from the separate runs into one input file for the second run.
+This parallel approach is valid because if the options `-–skipingrup` and `-–skipcluster` are used, the outcome of whether a sequence passes or fails depends only on that sequence and not on any other sequences in the input sequence file.

 ---